 Biggest achievement to date

-Our new school is now complete!
-Construction in the village of Nong Kham started in November 2012 and the school was officially opened on 8th February 2013.
-Our Get Involved departure spent a couple of days working alongside the villagers to help speed along the building process and their manual labour certainly helped motivate the villagers if not entertain them.
+In 2012 we funded a new school at the village of Nong Kham situated in a remote area on the banks of the Ou river.
+Exodus clients from our volunteer trip spent a couple of days working alongside the villagers to help speed along the building process and their manual labour certainly helped motivate the villagers if not entertain them.
 The school funded entirely by Exodus, our clients and Baraka Community Partnerships, is a two-classroom structure with a separate toilet block that will house about 40 children.

 How You Can Help

-If you are on one of our Laos trips you can visit the Luang Prabang library in the centre of town and buy some books (approx. $2.50 each) that will be distributed by CLI at the Baraka projects.
+If you are on one of our Laos trips you can visit the Luang Prabang library in the centre of town and buy some books (approx. $3.00 each) that will be distributed by Baraka’s local partners Community Learning International.
 Please let them know you are with Exodus.

-Any extra funds will make a huge difference to help us reach our next goal of building a toilet block for Nong Kiaw primary school and the water pipe in Vang Lei.
+Any extra funds will make a huge difference to help us reach our next goal of building a new class room for the school at Vang Lei.
 Any money you donate will be match funded by our charity partner Baraka Community Partnerships, essentially doubling your donation.